 - 3 Tbsp. olive oil, divided

 - 1/4 tsp. black pepper

-- Stir in onion, garlic, flax, breadcrumbs, nut meal, dates, tomatoes, parsley, fennel seeds, oregano, pepper, and salt, if using.
+- Stir in onion, garlic, flaxseed, breadcrumbs, nut meal, dates, tomatoes, parsley, fennel, oregano, pepper and salt, if using.
 Mix well.

 - Add lemon juice to moisten and mix well to create a slightly moist mixture.

 - Meanwhile, make Tahini Lemon Sauce.
-Whisk together tahini, lemon juice, garlic, and black pepper.
-Add enough water to make a smooth sauce, according to your desired texture.
+Whisk together tahini, lemon juice, garlic and black pepper.
+Add enough water to make a smooth sauce, according to your desired texture (see tip).

-- Heat 1.5 tablespoons of the olive oil in a large skillet over medium heat.
-Roll veggie balls into 28 golf-size balls with your hands, and place in skillet.
+- Heat 1 1/2 tablespoons of olive oil in a large skillet over medium heat.
+Roll veggie balls into 28 golf-size balls with clean hands, and place in skillet.
 Cook balls, turning regularly, so that all sides are browned, for about 15 minutes.
 Remove, place on paper towels to drain excess oil.
 Add remaining olive oil to skillet and cook remaining veggie balls using same technique.